harleydutton/Tabula-Rasa/tabula-rasa.md

 Each character has a list of skills representing the actions they can take in the story.
 Skills do have to be things that a character can *do* which also means they have to be able to fail as well.
 Skills can be either mandatory or available.
 All characters must have at least one level in all mandatory skills.
 Otherwise characters may take levels in available skills unless it doesn't make sense.

 ### Mandatory Skills
-All characters should have the ability to attack, defend, move, hide, see, lie, detect lies, persuade, resist persuasion, etc. The list of mandatory skills on the setting should represent these potential actions.
-All characters must have all mandatory skills for their setting.
-Mandatory skills are typically for actions that a character doesn't have a more suitable common skill for.
-Alternatively they are for performing very basic actions that every character must be able to perform like `seeing` or feats of `strength`.

-### Common Skills
-Common skills are those that can be found in a setting.
-Not every character has these skills but most characters should be able to learn them given the opportunity.
-There will be a list of common skills within the setting document that players can add to their characters.
-Additionally, players can propose skills be added to the list of common skills found within the setting.

-### Gambits
-At its most basic a gambit is a deal you make with the storyteller.
-Anyone can propose a gambit but all parties must agree before the dice are rolled for the gambit to take effect.
-Two common gambits would be to go for a called shot in combat or to take your time with an action out of combat.
-Raise the difficulty for the called shot and make it insta-kill.
-Lower the difficulty for the careful action and lower the quality of a success.

-### Acquisition
-New skills can be obtained at character creation by taking them off the list of skills and paying one CP per level of the desired skill and all previous levels of the skill recursively.
-For instance a level 3 skill would cost 6: 1 point for the first level, 2 CP for the second, and 3 CP for the third level cumulatively.
-To obtain new skills in the story ask the storyteller if you can being learning the skill.

-### Progression
-Skills level up once they have been used a number of times equal to their level.
-For example, to level up a level 7 `sword-fighting` a player would need to succeed at 7 `sword-fighting` checks.
-This usually means this will require over 7 attempts because failures do not earn exp.
-Mark successes next to the skill on your character sheet.

-### Mandatory Skills
 Mandatory skills are those that every character must take some levels in.
 This is meant to represent the skills that every character should naturally have access to like `seeing`, `strength`, and `persuasion`.
 Granted, there are some characters who will have flavor that renders these skills useless or remove them entirely.
 The flavors `blind` and `paralyzed` come to mind.

 ### Available Skills
 Available skills are those that are present in the setting but that not everyone has.
 They can be rare or common like `surgery` and `driving` are in modern times.
 The point is that not *every* character has them but most characters are able to learn these skills.
-Some more modern-day examples are cooking, driving, computer programming, basketball, and surgery.
+A few more modern-day examples are `cooking`, `driving`, `computer programming`, `basketball`, and `surgery`.

 ## Flavor
 Flavor is a mechanic in Tabula used to describe the interesting parts of a character.
 Almost anything unique that a character *is* or *has* is likely to be flavor.
 Flavor is used primarily for DTMS (does this make sense) checks and modifying the difficulty on checks.
 A few examples of flavor might be `armor`, `horse`, `landed noble`, `flaming sword`, `elf`, `big and tall`, etc. for an elvish knight of the summer court.
 Each piece of flavor should be a short, evocative description.